Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Experiments

-Analyzing Table \ref{tab:malicious_scores}, it is evident that the MCM method significantly enhances attack performance across all models compared to other attack types.
+\textbf{(2) MCM demonstrates excellent performance with malicious input processing alone:} Analyzing Table~\ref{tab:malicious_scores}, it is evident that the MCM method significantly enhances attack performance across all models compared to other attack types.
 For instance, the CheXagent model's ASR under the MCM attack reaches 0.910, higher than the Malicious attack's 0.905, illustrating MCM's superior effectiveness.
 Similarly, the RadFM model's ASR under MCM is an outstanding 0.987, far surpassing other methods.
 This consistent increase in ASR highlights MCM's ability to effectively exploit model vulnerabilities, making it a more efficient attack strategy.
 Moreover, the MCM method maintains balanced performance in text and image scores, ensuring high semantic alignment while optimizing attack success.
 These findings underscore the necessity of enhancing model defenses to counter such advanced attacks, thereby improving overall security against various complex input conditions.

 Furthermore, to improve model performance, enhancing defense capabilities against harmful and mismatched inputs is crucial, particularly for O2M-attack strategies.
 Improving model stability and consistency under normal inputs while reducing fluctuations and sensitivity under attack inputs is essential.
 All models need improved defenses against 2M-attacks or O2M-attacks, and enhancing robustness and defense capabilities across various inputs is a key direction for future model optimization.